Achievements

 displays Room B is titled "20,000 Years of the Lake and Us - A History of Nature and Life," and introduces how humans have interacted with nature in forests, waterside areas, lakes, and villages.
 Using the dragon, a symbol of nature from the human perspective, as a navigator, the exhibition follows environmental history with Lake Biwa at its center, and conveys how it is connected to our current lives (displays Room C).

-The challenges facing the renewal included incorporating the latest technology into the old displays and evolving them into more advanced displays.
-The client also requested that the interior be renovated with consideration for universal concept design, in order to create a museum that is easy for everyone to use and enjoy, and that it be an open museum.
+The challenges of the renovation were to incorporate the latest technology into the old displays and to evolve them into more advanced displays.
+In order to make the museum easy to use and enjoyable for everyone, the interior of the building was renovated with consideration for universal concept design, and the museum was requested to be made into an open museum.

-Using new technology, the existing displays have been upgraded to include a "half-body, half-bone" specimen of a Zdansky elephant's fossil skeleton and a 3D scanner that recreated a living organism, as well as a recreation of a sailing pontoon boat using an AR app, making the latest research results easier to understand and experience for visitors.
+By using new technology, the existing displays have been further upgraded, including the use of a "half-body, half-bone" specimen of a Zdansky's elephant fossil skeleton and a 3D scanner to reconstruct the living organism, as well as an AR app to recreate a sailing pontoon boat, making it easier for visitors to experience the latest research results.

-Furthermore, from the design stage onwards, citizens and experts were invited to evaluate displays, and the interior was designed with universal concept design in mind, including the installation of ramps, displays that can be touched, mirrors so that displays can be easily seen by people using stretchers, and explanations written in mirror writing.
+Furthermore, from the design stage onwards, citizens and experts were invited to evaluate displays, and the interior of the building was designed with universal concept design in mind, including the installation of ramps, tactile displays, mirrors to make displays easier for people using stretchers to see, and explanations written in mirror writing.

-displays concept design was unified from the first to the third period, and displays incorporated the latest technology.
-The introduction of experience-based displays, such as tactile and olfactory displays displays made displays enjoyable for everyone.
-In addition, the museum was built with universal concept design in mind, making it easy for everyone to use and enjoy.
+displays concept design was unified from the first to third periods, and displays incorporated the latest technology.
+The introduction displays displays displays displays enjoyable for everyone.
+Furthermore, the museum was built with universal concept design in mind, making it easy for anyone to use and enjoy.

 Basic information